oroinc/platform/src/Oro/Bundle/TestFrameworkBundle/Resources/doc/reference/behat-tests.md

 ### Configuration

 Base configuration is holded by [behat.yml.dist](../../config/behat.yml.dist).
-You can copy and edit it if you needed.
 Use it by parameter ```-c``` for use your custom config:

 ```bash
 bin/behat -s OroUserBundle -c ~/config/behat.yml.dist
 ```

-You can copy it to behat.yml to the root of project and edit it for your needs.
+However you can edit behat.yml in root of project for your needs.
 Every bundle that configured symfony_bundle suite type will not be autoloaded by ```OroTestFrameworkExtension```.
-See ***Architecture*** reference above
+See ***Architecture*** reference above.

 ### Write your first feature